attilaolah/homelab/README.md

 ## 6️⃣ IPv6 networking

-Currently the machines in the cluster are connected to to the router that my ISP provides, through cheap 1 Gbps switches that only do L2 forwarding.
+Currently the machines in the cluster are connected to the router that my ISP provides, through cheap 1 Gbps switches that only do L2 forwarding.
 This router advertises two IPv6 prefixes:

 - A `scope global`, `dynamic` prefix that belongs to the `2000::/3` range.
 - A `scope global` static prefix in the `fd00::/8` range.
 This appears to be the prefix `fdaa:bbcc:ddee:0/64` on these